-Omija berry is called “five-flavor berry” in Korean since it is said to have five flavors: sweet, sour, salty, bitter, and spicy.
+Omija berry or magnolia berry is called “five-flavor berry” in Korean since it is said to have five flavors: sweet, sour, salty, bitter, and spicy.
 How cool is that!
-Because Omija Cha contains this unique fruit, it’s no wonder that this drink is also diverse in terms of flavor.
+Because Omija Cha contains this unique fruit, it has a vibrant red color and is also diverse in terms of flavor.

 The locals love to enjoy this delicious tea with some honey.
 In some cases, they will flavor it with mung beans or flowers to make a variety of punches.

 This tea is ideal for when you start to feel a cold or the flu coming on since it has various therapeutic characteristics that help prevent colds.
 According to traditional Korean medicine, the fruit itself can even heal the liver over time.

 Find this drink at: Many cafes and restaurants around Korea.

 Nokcha, the Korean term for green tea, is a timeless beverage enjoyed throughout the country.
 Its preparation may vary, sometimes including tea leaves or opting for alternative ingredients such as roots, edible mushrooms, fruits, grains, or seaweed.

 Korea boasts a rich history of tea culture, with its origins dating back to the Three Kingdom period spanning from 18 B.C. to A.D.
 660. The country has various tea types for different seasons.